|

 Nonpoint Sources:

-Sources that are not classified as point, mobile, or biogenic, such as residential fuel use and landfills.
+Sources that are not classified as point, mobile, or biogenic, such as residential fuel use.

-Emission factors and computer models are used to generate emission estimates.
+Continuous monitoring data, stack testing, emission factors, and material balance calculations are used to generate emission estimates.
 Because of the technical and complex nature of air emissions calculations, the emissions inventory unit provides a variety of technical assistance for completing an emissions inventory.

 The Emissions Inventory Unit maintains a database of criteria and hazardous air pollutant data that is used to track progress towards National Ambient Air Quality Standards, perform regional modeling, develop control and maintenance strategies, identify sources and general emission levels, determine compliance with emission regulations, and meet Environmental Protection Agency requirements.